History of Bangladeshis in the United Kingdom: 1970s and Altab Ali

 In the 1970s, there was a large rise in the number of attacks on Bangladeshis.
 Racial tensions in the area had been simmering for 40 years, since Oswald Mosley incited attacks on the older Jewish communities in the 1930s.
 White power skinhead gangs began to roam the Brick Lane area, where they vandalised property and spat at Bengali children.
 In Bethnal Green, National Front members handed out leaflets on the streets and assembled people at a pub in Cheshire Street.
 Bengali children were allowed out of school early, with their mothers walking to work in groups to shield them from potential violence.
 Parents began to start imposing curfews on their children for their own safety.
 Later, the Tower Hamlets council fitted their flats with fire-proof letterboxes to protect Bangladeshi tenants from racially motivated arson.

 Residents began to fight back by creating committees and youth groups such as the Bangladesh Youth Movement, which was formed by young activists led by Shajahan Lutfur.
 On 4 May 1978, Altab Ali, a 25-year-old was murdered in a racist attack, as he walked home from work.
 The murder took place near the corner of Adler Street and Whitechapel Road by St Mary's Churchyard.
 The killers were three teenage boys, Roy Arnold (17-year-old from Limehouse), Carl Ludlow (17-year-old from Bow) and unnamed mixed race 16-year-old boy who killed him, and they left a message on a nearby wall which said, "We’re back".
 This then led to over 7,000 Bangladeshis including others to take part in a demonstration against racist violence and marched behind Altab Ali's coffin to Number 10 Downing Street.
-Then in September 1978, the National Front moved its headquarters from Teddington in West London to Great Eastern Street, a few minutes' walk from Brick Lane.
+Then in September 1978, the National Front moved its headquarters from Teddington in West London to Great Eastern Street, Shoreditch, a few minutes' walk from Brick Lane.

 The name Altab Ali became associated with a movement of resistance against racist attacks, and remains linked with this struggle for human rights to this day.
 His murder was the trigger for the first significant political organisation against racism by local Bangladeshis.
 Today's phenomenal identification and association of British Bangladeshis with Tower Hamlets still owes much to this campaign.
 A park on Whitechapel Road is named after Altab Ali.
 The park is the main destination for demonstrations for the local people as of today.
 At the entrance to the park there is an arch created by David Peterson, developed as a memorial to Altab Ali and other victims of racist attacks.
 The arch incorporates a complex Bengali-style pattern, meant to show the merging of different cultures in East London.